ali-farhad/auto_bank_reconcilation/README.md

 | 	3       | 3124      |    200 |

 # Warning:
-* the order of column matters.
+* The order of column matters.
 * You might need to adjust the parameters, if you want to include more records, or
-* switch the position of the columns
+* Switch the position of the columns

 #### Side Note:
 * I have the whole script in exe format, so if you are not concerned with all the technical details. shoot me an email.
 I will be more than happy to provide you with direct .exe file
-* contatct me at : alifarhad557@gmail.com
+* Contatct me at : alifarhad557@gmail.com

 ### TO-DO:
-* make the code more modular
+* Make the code more modular
-* create a GUI app, may be?
+* Create a GUI app, may be?
 ### Stuff used to make this:
  * [Openpyxl](http://openpyxl.readthedocs.io/en/default/index.html) for handling excel files
  * Python 3 - the pure love <3